Skip to content

 5. Customer support tickets

 Reply to common questions, escalate only what truly needs you.
 Set the rule once: refunds above a threshold, angry tone, or revenue impact go to the owner.
 The rest goes through the VA inside two business hours.
+Our customer support service covers this lane.

 6. Invoicing and receipts